Category:

 Early Life

-He was born in Dun Laoghaire, County Dublin, Ireland on October 5, 1951, the son of Evelyn and Robert Geldof.
+Bob Geldof was born on October 5, 1951, in Dun Laoghaire, County Dublin, Ireland.
+He is the son of Evelyn and Robert Geldof.
 When he was just six years old, his mother died at age 41 from a cerebral brain hemorrhage.
-Geldoff attended Blackrock College where he was bullied for being a bad rugby player and for his middle name, which is Zenon.
-He worked after college as a slaughterman, a road navvy, and a pea canner, and then was hired as a music journalist in Vancouver Canada for "The Georgia Straight."
+Geldoff attended Blackrock College, where he was bullied for being a bad rugby player and for his middle name, which is Zenon.
+He worked after college as a slaughterman, a road navvy, and a pea canner, and then was hired as a music journalist in Vancouver, Canada, for "The Georgia Straight."

 Boomtown Rats